Pattharaporn-Aon/Method-and-a-Tidal-Water-Level-Case-Study/README.md

 K. Xu, S. Hu, S. Jin, J. Li, W. Zheng, J. Wang, Y. Zhu, K. Li, A. Ren and Y. Liu, "Reconstruction of geodetic time series with missing data and time-varying seasonal signals using Gaussian process for machine learning," *GPS Solutions*, vol. 28, Art. no. 79, 2024.

+## License

+Code in this repository is released under the MIT License.
+The water-level measurements in `data/` are the property of the Marine Department of Thailand and are redistributed here for reproducibility; please credit the Marine Department when reusing them.